Senior Instructor

 Province, China.

-- • In 2001 she was appointed the Head Tai-Chi Coach for the Deng Feng All Girls
+- • In 2001 she was appointed the Head Taijiquan Coach for the Yong Tai Temple Monastery Women's

 - • After a year in Deng Feng, Grandmaster Chen Zhenglei requested Huixian return to